My Essential Mac & Web Apps — 2017 Edition

 - Zoom — Zoom just seems to work.
 Its video quality is great and the “celebrity squares” approach to each member of the call works really well.
 Also very easy to record calls and presentations for those who might not be able to make the meeting.

 This article was published by Keir Whitaker on March 28, 2017 in the

 category.
-You can view the blog archives and see a full list of my contributions to other publications.
+You can view the blog archives, subscribe to RSS updates, and see a full list of my contributions to other publications.
+Articles are also availabe on Medium.
 Discuss this article with me by email.